-Between 11 and 19 September 2021, the Château de Goutelas, in partnership with the International Nuremberg Principles Academy, the French Conseil constitutionnel, the Association Internationale de Droit Economique and the Mission de recherche Droit et Justice, will open the first European residency program for legal researchers, called the "Résidences Adamas".
+Between 11 and 19 September 2021, the Château de Goutelas, in partnership with the International Nuremberg Principles Academy, the French Conseil constitutionnel, the Association Internationale de Droit Economique and the Mission de recherche Droit et Justice, opened the first European residency program for legal researchers, called the "Résidences Adamas".

 Inspired by artist residencies, Residences Adamas aims to: